 Insulin pen devices first became available in 1985 and are now the standard choice for most people with diabetes who inject insulin.
-GLP-1 receptor agonists only come in a prefilled pen device and new pen device that requires re-constitution before administration.
+GLP-1 mimetics only come in a prefilled pen device and syringe/solvent kit.

-Studies have shown a number of benefits of insulin pens over syringes, including [31-33]:
+Studies have shown a number of benefits of insulin pens over syringes, including:29-31

-- Convenience and ease of use.
+- " Convenience and ease of use.

-- Greater accuracy, particularly at low doses.
+- " Greater accuracy, particularly at low doses.

-- Greater adherence.
+- " Greater adherence.

-- Greater perceived social acceptance.
+- " Greater perceived social acceptance.

-- Reduced fear of needles.
+- " Reduced fear of needles.

-- User preference over syringes.
+- " User preference over syringes.